andris9/PhoneNumber.js-for-the-Web/README.md

 regions, memory use should be pretty close to 60k.

 PhoneNumber.js uses libphonenumber's PhoneNumberMetadata.xml database of known phone number formats.
-Use "make" to download the xml file and translate it into PhoneNumber.js's internal format.
+Use "grunt" to download the xml file and translate it into PhoneNumber.js's internal format.

 ## Installation